TCodina/C_and_Cpp/README.md

 # C_and_Cpp
-Contain scripts and proyects using C and C++
+Contain scripts and projects using C and C++